 194. If you have a complaint, contact us in the first instance

-195. If we are unable to resolve your complaint to your satisfaction, we will give you information on how you can take your complaint to our external dispute resolution provider.
+195. If we are unable to resolve your complaint to your satisfaction, we will give you information on how you can take your complaint to the Australian Financial Complaints Authority (AFCA).

 196. Both our internal dispute resolution process and external dispute resolution provider will comply with ASIC guidelines.